List of Delhi Public School Society schools: DPS Paradip Refinery

-DPS Paradip Refinery, under the aegis of DPS Society, New Delhi, delivers quality education in the township of Paradip, Odisha .The school was inaugurated on 1 April 2014.
-It has made impressive strides since its inception and which have further accelerated post its successful affiliation to CBSE in 2015.
-It is situated strategically inside Indian Oil Corporation's Paradip Refinery Township.
+DPS Paradip Refinery is an English medium co-educational school situated in Paradip, Odisha.
+The school was established on 1 April 2014 as a joint venture with DPS Society and IOCL Paradip Refinery.
+It successfully got its affiliation to CBSE in 2015 and is situated inside the Indian Oil Corporation's Paradip Refinery Township.

 DPS Patna

 The first initiative of Takshila Educational Society.
 It was established in 1998 and is a collaborative effort with the Delhi Public Schools Society, which is one of the largest chains of CBSE schools in India.
 DPS Patna is affiliated to CBSE, New Delhi and offers schooling from Nursery to Class XII.

+DPS Patna East

+Delhi Public School, Patna east, Patna (Bihar).
+It is an initiative by Sanskriti Global Educational Trust.
+It was inaugurated in 2020 and is the second Dps to be established in Patna.
+It is affiliated to CBSE, New Delhi.

+Dps Patna East is situated near the Punpun river and NH-31.
+It has a 17-acre campus.
+It has boarding facility with options like weekly boarding and full time boarding.

 DPS Pune

 Delhi Public School Pune, commonly known as DPS Pune, is a senior secondary school in Pune, Maharashtra, India.
 It offers schooling from Nursery to Class 12.
 Established in 2003, the school is a collaboration between Delhi Public School Society and the Takshila Education Society.

 Delhi Public School, Pune has affiliation with the Central Board of Secondary Education, based in New Delhi.

 The motto of the school is "Service Before Self".
 It is located in Nyati County.

+Delhi Public School Hinjewadi is now operational.